fasthold/zendframework-skeleton/README.md

 ### 1. Code Organization:

 For large projects, code is organized by modules.
-The modules directory is located at `application/modules`, there is a default module called 'default', you could start to developing your project from there.
+The modules directory is located at `application/modules`, there is a default module called 'site', you could start from there to develop.

 ### 2. Routes: